UBC-CIC/balance-test-dashboard/docs/DeploymentGuide.md

 ## Step 1: Install Dependencies
+The `backend` folder contains AWS CDK stacks and AWS Lambda function code that will manage the data stores and corresponding interactions with the dashboard.

 First, run `cd backend` to ensure you are in the backend directory, then install the core dependencies:
 ```
 npm install